Skip to Content

 How to write the integration

-A complete worked example fits in three pieces: a shared TxnodClient constructed at module scope, a two-secret routing helper for dual-mode receivers, and two route handlers (checkout to mint invoices, webhook to verify and dispatch events).
+A complete worked example fits in two pieces: a shared TxnodClient constructed at module scope and two route handlers (checkout to mint invoices, webhook to verify and dispatch events).
 The shape uses Web-standard Request/Response so it ports verbatim into Next.js App Router, Hono, Fastify (with request.raw), and any Web-Fetch runtime; for Express, swap request.text() for req.rawBody.toString('utf8') after express.raw().

 The agent prompt structure that produces clean integrations is:

-A typical agent trace follows the seven-step prompt above: read the bundled AGENTS.md + docs/05-sandbox.md, install @txnod/sdk, scaffold the two route handlers shown above, wire the two-secret helper, implement an event.event_id dedupe set, write a 7-scenario Vitest suite that drives the simulate-* matrix below, run pnpm test until green, then stop.
+A typical agent trace follows the seven-step prompt above: read the bundled AGENTS.md + docs/05-sandbox.md, install @txnod/sdk, scaffold the two route handlers shown above, implement an event.event_id dedupe set, write a 7-scenario Vitest suite that drives the simulate-* matrix below, run pnpm test until green, then stop.
 The agent never proceeds to mainnet without explicit human approval — see Stop condition.

 How to drive the simulate-* loop